What is NoSQL?

 NoSQL offers several benefits:

-• Easy for developers to use – One of the first advantages of NoSQL is that some of these systems only need a few lines of code.
+- Easy for developers to use – One of the first advantages of NoSQL is that some systems only require a few lines of code.
 The databases also require less general maintenance.

-• High performance – NoSQL often has higher performance levels than SQL because it doesn’t need to query data through various tables.
-Since things move much quicker with all the information in one database, it’s possible to do 10,000 queries each second with some NoSQL databases.
+- High performance – NoSQL often has higher performance levels than SQL because it doesn’t need to query data through various tables.
+Since things move much quicker with all the information in one database, doing 10,000 queries each second with some NoSQL databases is possible.

-• Large data storage – NoSQL databases have the potential to store massive amounts of data sets, and they can do so at high rates of speed.
-For example, Cloud BigTable is a NoSQL database that lets you store structured data while allowing addition and deletion without any disturbance.
+- Large data storage – NoSQL databases have the potential to store massive amounts of data sets, and they can do so at high rates of speed.
+For example, Cloud BigTable is a NoSQL database that lets you store structured data while allowing addition and deletion without disturbance.

 Drawbacks